zakiya/cagov-tests/backstopjs/README.md

 # @todo

+- Split init and reference into separate scripts?
 - backstop.json is automatically generated with backstop init.
 Do we need it? want it?
 - be more thoughtful generally about where to store test-specific variables.